anantaramdas/Luxoft-SW-integrator-Python-assignment/README.md

 `$ python main.py ./example/dest/ ./example/test_3` will unpack multipart archive to target directory

 `$ python main.py ./example/dest/ ./example/test_4` will unpack with inner multipart archive to `./example/dest folder

+## Extending

+You could easily add new type of archive by extending `ArchiveAbstract` class and implementing `extensions` `decompress` methods.
+You could use two existing implementations (`Archive7Zip` and `ArchiveZip`) as an example.

+## Limitations

+Only 7Zip utility created multipart archive currently supported.